Wenceslao Vinzons

-Wenceslao "Bintao" Quinito Vinzons (born Wenceslao Quinito Vinson; September 28, 1910 – July 15, 1942) was a Filipino patriot and leader of the Philippine armed resistance against the Japanese invasion in World War II.
+Wenceslao "Bintao" Quinito Vinzons Sr. (September 28, 1910 – July 15, 1942) was a Filipino patriot and leader of the Philippine armed resistance against the Japanese invasion in World War II.
 He was the youngest delegate to the 1935 Philippine Constitutional Convention.

-For leading demonstrations as a student leader, he was dubbed the "Father of Student Activism in the Philippines".
+For leading demonstrations as a student leader, he was dubbed the "Father of Student Activism in the Philippines" when he, along with Narciso J. Alegre and future Senator and Vice President Arturo Tolentino, founded the Young Philippines Party.

 Vinzons was among the first Filipinos to organize a guerrilla movement at the onset of the Japanese invasion of the Philippines in 1941.
 In the course of the resistance, he was captured and executed by the occupying Japanese military.

 Early life and education

 Vinzons was born in the town of Indan, Camarines Norte to Gavino Vinzons y Venida and Engracia Quinito y Elep.
 His paternal grandparents were Serafín Vinzons, a Chinese Filipino, and Baldomera Venida.
 His maternal grandparents were Rosalío Quinito and Cipriana Elep.
-He was baptized on October 5, 1910, by Fr.
-Marciano Bamba at the Saint Peter the Apostle Church in the same town, and his godfather was Ángel Anz.
+He was baptized on October 5, 1910 by Fr.
+Marciano Bamba at the Saint Peter the Apostle Church in the same town and his godfather was Ángel Anz.
 He graduated valedictorian from his local high school, and proceeded to study at the University of the Philippines in Manila.

 While at the university, Vinzons gained fame as a student leader.
-A fellow of Upsilon Sigma Phi, Vinzons would be elected president of the student council and editor-in-chief of the Philippine Collegian.
+A fellow of the Upsilon Sigma Phi fraternity, Vinzons would be elected president of the student council and editor-in-chief of the Philippine Collegian.
 He was also known for delivering an oratorical address entitled Malaysia Irredenta, where he advocated the unification of Southeast Asian nations with a common Malay origin.
 The piece won him the Manuel L. Quezon Gold Medal for Excellence.

-Vinzons obtained his law degree from the University of the Philippines College of Law in 1932, and placed 3rd in the bar examinations the following year.
+Vinzons obtained his law degree from the University of the Philippines College of Law in 1932, and placed third in the bar examinations the following year.